-In this blog I’m going to give you three steps to writing a fitness smart goal.
+In this blog, You’ll learn three steps to writing a fitness smart goal.

-Whether you are training to be a fitness professional and need this to complete your PT portfolio, or if you are already qualified… then this video and blog will transform the goals you set with clients – without over complicating things:
+Whether you are training to be a fitness professional and need this to complete your PT csestudy, or if you are already qualified, this video and blog will transform the goals you set with clients – without overcomplicating things:

 Watch the video below for a full picture of all three steps: